python/devguide/documentation/translating.rst

 if you like.

-My git hierarchy does not match yours.
+My Git hierarchy does not match yours.
 Can I keep it?
 -----------------------------------------------------

 No, inside the ``github.com/python`` organization we’ll all have the